Information for Candidates

 • a candidate who failed to file the necessary financial statement in the the last municipal election or by-election.

-City of Niagara Falls and Niagara Region employees
+Employees of the City of Niagara Falls and the Niagara Region

 • The employee must provide a copy of the documentation showing that they have taken the leave of absence and the effective date.